qouteall/qouteall-blog/Cognitive-biases.md

 The name of a thing affects how people perceive it.
 Examples:
 - "Collateral damage" / "Death"
 - "Gun control" / "Gun safety"
-- "Government investment" / "Using taxpayer money"
+- "Government subsidy" / "Using taxpayer money"

 A **loaded question** is a question that contains an assumption (framing).
 Following that assumption can lead to a biased answer.
 Example: "Do you support the attempt by the US to bring freedom and democracy to other places in the world?"